 Adding a Credit Card

 All new imgix accounts start with $10 credit toward the first month, so you can try out the service risk-free.
 After the credit is used up, you can enter a credit card to continue using the service (if your company isn’t already being invoiced).
-To add a credit card to your account, just go to Billing and enter the credit card information.
+Here’s how to add a credit card to your account.

 If you have a “Billing Only” user, you may want to have them do this.
 To set up a contract and invoicing for your company, please contact Sales.